 Marquette athletic trainers work with professional and collegiate sports teams around the world, and students have hands-on instructional opportunities within Marquette's Division 1 athletics programs.
 Students also have a 100 percent pass rate on the national certification exam.

-Certificate in Clinical Laboratory Science
+Certificate in Medical Laboratory Science

-The Certificate in Clinical Laboratory Science offers students a number of advantages including guaranteed clinical placement in its six-month clinical internship, and nearly 100 percent of graduates are employed in the field before graduation.
+The Certificate in Medical Laboratory Science offers students a number of advantages including guaranteed clinical placement in its six-month clinical internship, and nearly 100 percent of graduates are employed in the field before graduation.

 The two year professional certificate program is open to students with completed undergraduate degrees in a science-related major from a regionally accredited 4 year U.S. college or university.